vzat/comparing_images/docs/emmet/adding_and_removing_borders.md

 ## Getting the Diameter

 First we need to get the diameter of the image.
 As the image is a rectangle with a right angle, we can say that the height and width of the images are sides of a right-angled triangle which would make the diameter the hypotenuse.
-Thus, we can find the diameter using the Pythagorean Theorem.
+Thus, we can find the diameter using the Pythagorean Theorem[1].

 ```python
 def getDiameter(img):